Recreation and education are just two of the many aspects of our community benefitting from the time and talent offered by Syncrude employees.

 The Fort McMurray Monarchs Football Club, a team in the Alberta Football League, has also had great success since they began receiving grants from the Good Neighbours program and credits their success as a team to the donations they have received.
 “The Good Neighbours program has helped the team immensely,” says Cody Biduke, Blend Coordinator – ML Production and Contracts, and the club’s Alumni Director.
 “Our closest road game is in St. Albert, so the money the team receives through the busing grant is a big part of why the team not only exists but has won a national championship.”

 The financial support organizations receive through this program not only helps their day-to-day operations, but also strengthens the relationships of those within the community and create lifelong friendships.
 “The busing grant has allowed the girls to travel to Calgary for tournaments as a team,” said Marlene Ellis, HR Coordinator – Compensation & Benefits, and Fort McMurray Thunder Volleyball volunteer.
 “Keeping the team together allows them to develop bonds that are beneficial both on and off the court.”

 Employees that volunteer with these non-profit organizations are members of the community who are devoted to making the community better and stronger for future generations.
-“Knowing that my volunteer work will help my child and other children progress in the future made it an easy decision to volunteer,” said Tyler Roberts, Process Team Lead – Conversion North, and volunteer with the Wood Buffalo Educare Society.
+“Knowing that my volunteer work will help my child and other children progress in the future made it an easy decision to volunteer,” said Tyler Roberts (photographed in image), Process Team Lead – Conversion North, and volunteer with the Wood Buffalo Educare Society.